-SPA TROUBLE-SHOOTING GUIDE
+SPA TROUBLE SHOOTING GUIDE

-NOTHING ON THE SPA OPERATES
+NOTHING ON THE SPA OPERATES-

-- 1.)
-Check the control panel display for any messages.
-If there is a message, refer to the diagnostic section.
-There you will find the meaning of the message and what action is to be taken. - 2.)
+- Check the control panel display for any messages.
+If there is a message, refer to the diagnostic section on that model spa.
+There you will find the meaning of the message and what action is to be taken. - 2.
 If there is no message on your control panel, check and reset the GFCI and house breaker.